jjfcode/Bills_tracker/README.md

 - **Pay Bills** - Mark bills as paid and automatically update due dates based on billing cycles
 - **Password Encryption** - All stored passwords are encrypted using the Fernet algorithm for enhanced security
 - **Master Password Protection** - Application access is protected by a master password with secure hash storage
+- **Session Timeout/Auto-Lock** - The app automatically locks after a period of inactivity and requires the master password to unlock

 ### Advanced Date Management
 - **🔄 Flexible Billing Cycles** - Support for weekly, bi-weekly, monthly, quarterly, semi-annual, annual, and one-time bills